polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 ### Module Events

-Since we configured our module to emit events, let's go ahead and define that!
+After we've configured our module to emit events, let's go ahead define which events:

 ```rust
 // This module's events.